Shoulder Pain Clarkson Valley, MO

 Clarkson Valley, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is essential to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on patient results for our Clarkson Valley, MO clients by implementing evidence-backed treatment plans catered to your injury, pain level, age, and desired activity level.
-You do not have to delay in getting back to the activities you love and a pain-free life.
-Make an appointment online or find the location most convenient for you.
+Optimal movement health is essential to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for Clarkson Valley, MO residents by implementing proven treatment plans catered to your injury, pain level, age, and desired activity level.
+You do not have to delay in getting back to the things you love doing most and a pain-free life.
+Make an appointment through our website or reach out to our location most convenient for you.

 Services Offered